Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * **Blue Souls** - Not only will they increase damage, but when using Soul Cycle (△ Charged), use a blue soul when you see the Soul Rubber becoming almost red to extended the move duration.
 This is very powerful when in enclosed areas full of normal size enemies.
 * **Pumpkin King Costume** - While it is a powerful costume, with Fire Bomb (△) doing very high damage, the costume is often used for puzzles and exploration, and it is better to conserve the Red Souls to avoid annoyance.
 * **Santa Jack Costume** - The presents can be used against the enemies hidden in things to discover them and not be immediately retaliated.
 The presents can have different usages: Re-Possession takes them out of their Oogie Mode (they usualy always are when hidden), Scared Stiff will stun them in place (especially effective against Halloween and King Ghosts).
-* **Dodge Extension** - Right after dodging (O), quickly change into any costume you have (L1 / R1) to have more invincibility.
-Normally, changing costume has you standing in place, but this gets cancelled out when done right after a dodge.
+* **Dodge Extension** - The Dodge (◯) has a tiny bit of invincibility that normally requires to be timed with precision to use.
+If right after dodging (O), you quickly change into any costume you have (L1 / R1), the invicibility from the dodgee is followed by the invincibility from changing costume extending it.
+Normally, changing costume has you standing in place, but this gets cancelled out when done right after a dodge, with good timing.

 # 4) Walktrough